 Here in this article, let us know about the differences between autotrophs and heterotrophs, along with the examples.

 “Autotrophs are organisms that prepare their own food through the process of photosynthesis, whereas heterotrophs are organisms that cannot prepare their own food and depend upon autotrophs for nutrition.”

 Autotrophs are organisms that undergo autotrophic mode of nutrition.
 These are the organisms that can prepare their own food from simple substances like carbon dioxide and water.
 All green plants are examples of autotrophs.
 These green plants contain chlorophyll pigment in the plant cell that helps in the synthesis of their own food by absorbing energy from the sunlight.
 All autotrophs are producers and are placed at the primary level in the food web.

-Carbohydrates are interconvertible and may be converted to fatty acids to make lipids.
+Carbohydrates can be converted to fatty acids to produce lipids.
 Other elements may be added to synthesize organic compounds such as proteins.
-Carbohydrates, lipids, and proteins can all be used as sources of energy in respiration by both autotrophs and heterotrophs, recycling carbon dioxide so that it may again be used in photosynthesis.
+Carbohydrates, proteins and lipids can be used as energy sources during respiration by both autotrophs and heterotrophs, recycling carbon dioxide so that it may again be used in photosynthesis.

 Difference between Autotrophs and Heterotrophs